ehrpg/qstar/docs/character/equipment.md

 [Might](/character#might) needed to carry the item.
 The `#` column in the [Ability](/character#abilities) rank table shows the rank required.

+If the Weight column shows zero, then its Weight can be disregarded.

 ### Overburdened

 If the Weight of an item exceeds your [Might](/character#might), reduce your Defence by the difference.

+## Slots

+A character can only carry a number of items up to his number of slots.
+The number of slots is further influenced by [Perks](/character/perks-flaws#perks) and equipment.

+Each slot can be occupied by one type of item, whereas one slot creates room for a total of 10 Weight.

+If an item's Weight is 2, the character can carry up to 5 times the item, before occupying another slot.

+If an item's Weight is 0, a slot can still only hold 10 specimens.

+If an item's Weight is higher than 5, the slot can only hold 1 specimen.

 ## Equipment condition